wp-plugins/microblog-poster/readme.txt

 Tested up to: 4.1
 Stable tag: 1.4.6

-Automatically publishes your new blog content to Social Networks.
-Auto-updates Twitter, Facebook, Linkedin, Tumblr, Diigo, Delicious..
+Automatically publishes your new (and old) blog content to Social Networks.
+Auto-updates Twitter, Facebook, Linkedin, Tumblr, Blogger, Delicious..

 == Description ==

-**Auto updates your social media accounts/profiles** on each new blog post with a formatted message with backlink.
+**Auto publish to your social media accounts/profiles** on each new blog post with a formatted message with backlink.
 You only have to configure your social network accounts like Facebook, Twitter, LinkedIn, Tumblr.
 **Multiple Accounts per social site supported.**
 Possibility to nicely format the update message per account, **shortcodes supported**.